brenobaldassim/deprecated-portifolio-react-game-quiz/README.md

+> This Repo its DEPRECATED.
+A new React portifolio repo its going to be added in the future

 # PORTIFOLIO REACT GAME QUIZ

 <p>The porpouse of this project it is to serve as a portifolio and study case of React Redux and Routing.</p>